 If you'd like some more cool hybrids, check out Matt's Landscape.

 Florida Hill Nursery has a wide variety of dragon fruit at reasonable prices.
 If you're around the area, visit them for more cool stuff.
-Some say they even have live tissue cultures.
-They're not the most responsive team though.
+Some folks say they even have live dragon fruit tissue cultures.
+Customer support may not be very responsive though.
+So, you could consider dropping by in person to see the dragons in real life and for faster response times.

 Share or pin this post!